gdhanush27/Notes/SQL-Notes/Normalization.md

 - Normalization reduces redundancy and improves data integrity.
 - Over-normalization can lead to performance issues (too many joins).
 - BCNF and 3NF are widely used; 4NF/5NF are niche for complex scenarios.

-Let me know if you need deeper dives or real-world use cases! 😊